 Industry: Retail ShoppingJinsoo and his cross-collaboration team developed a mobile app that is designed to increase customer retention, number of visits to retailer, and number of purchase per visit through social mediation.
 The mobile app encouraged moms to mimic their couponing behavior and incentivized them to discover and share coupons as social currency in their community.
 The user experience utilized pointification and several game mechanics to keep the customer engaged.
 The other priorities included minimizing time and steps required in using the QR-code-based coupon at physical checkout and integrating Target account and Target loyalty debit card.

 Industry: Mobile DeviceA series of usability tests based on user scenarios were conducted and then analyzed to identify varying levels of user pain points while using BlackBerry OS, Home Screen and mobile homepage.
 The result of the tests were identified and ranked based on five key attributes (efficiency, effort and simplicity; findability and visibility; consistency, memorability and recognition; time perception; and predictability and affordance).
 Through the visualization of qualitative and quantitative data gathered during the tests, product team was able to identify high-priority features and understand the delta of quality of experience during specific tasks.
-The other experiments included testing various color combinations under direct sunlight vs. shade and eye tracking studies.
+Other experiments included eye tracking and testing UI color combinations under various environmental conditions such as direct sunlight vs. shade.

 Industry: Pet Care